neondatabase/website/content/docs/extensions/pg_embedding.md

 Both migration methods are described below.

 The migration instructions are based on the following setup, which has the `pg_embedding` extension installed, a table named `documents` defined with a `real[]` column named `embedding`, and an `hnsw` index defined on the `embeddings` column.
-You will have to adapt the queries in the migration instructions according to your setup.
+You have to adapt the queries in the migration instructions according to your setup.

 ```sql
 CREATE EXTENSION embedding;